 The emphasis of the Centre is on the conduct of applied research that informs policy and professional practice in public education, population health and primary and secondary health care.
-With that emphasis in mind, the Centre aims to: disseminate research-based information through publications, seminars and mass media; advocate evidence-based gambling and addictions policy and service provision; develop and provide education programmes in conjunction with problem gambling service providers and the gambling industry; and work collaboratively with other research organisations and stakeholders.
+With that emphasis in mind, the Centre aims to: disseminate research-based information through publications, seminars and mass media; advocate evidence-based gambling and addictions policy and service provision; develop and provide education programmes; promote and support postgraduate teaching and research; and work collaboratively with other research organisations and stakeholders.
 As part of this work, collaborative links have been, and are being, developed and strengthened with other academic institutions (within New Zealand and internationally), government, non-government organisations, the gambling industry and gambling service providers.
 All information and research findings are widely disseminated to inform policy development, health care providers, health professionals, students, policymakers and the wider community.

 Key staff within the Gambling and Addictions Research Centre are: